Editorial and Ethical Standards

-Annals of Dentistry University of Malaya (ADUM) is peer reviewed international journal committed to upholding the highest standards of publication ethics.
-Therefore, the prevention of publication malpractice is one of the important responsibilities of the editorial board.
-To that purpose, all the actors of ADUM publication, authors, reviewers and members of the editorial team, are expected to fully adhere to our policy regarding publication ethics and malpractice, and respect the following statements:
+Ann Dent UM practices all forms of sceintific misconducts in relation to publication malpractice.
+To that purpose, all the actors of Ann Dent UM, authors, reviewers and members of the editorial team are expected to fully adhere to our policy regarding publication ethics and malpractice, and respect the following statements:

 - Editors should evaluate manuscripts exclusively on the basis of their academic merit.
 An editor must not use unpublished information in the editor's own research without the express written consent of the author.

 - Editors must ensure that each manuscript received by the journal is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.

 - Editors should ensure the integrity of the publication review process.
 As such, editors should not reveal either the identity of authors of manuscripts to the reviewers, or the identity of reviewers to authors.